megvadulthangya/nvidia-driver-assistant/README.md

 ## Command line interface

-By default, the `drivers-assistant` command line tool will show the driver packages suitable for the hardware, and print the instructions relevant to the current Linux distribution (see the list of supported Linux distributions in the next section).
+By default, the `nvidia-drivers-assistant` command line tool will show the driver packages suitable for the hardware, and print the instructions relevant to the current Linux distribution (see the list of supported Linux distributions in the next section).